Learning goals

 Press the following tabs to find out more.

-In March of 1885, an armed force of Métis formed a provisional government in the community of Duck Lake.
-Approximately 100 North-West Mounted Police and armed citizens arrived to negotiate an agreement.
-However, the negations quickly turned into confusion, and police and volunteers fired on the Métis.
-The battle ended shortly after with injuries and deaths on both sides.
+In March 1885, the Métis formed another provisional government in the community of Duck Lake.
+About 100 North-West Mounted Police officers and armed civilians arrived to negotiate with them.
+The meeting quickly turned violent, and shots were fired.
+The Battle of Duck Lake ended with injuries and deaths on both sides.

 Louis Riel surrendered and was charged with treason.
-His trial divided the nation as many in English Canada saw him as a rebel, which many in French Canada saw him as a hero because he defended the rights of the Métis.
+His trial divided the nation as many in English Canada saw him as a rebel, while many in French Canada saw him as a hero because he defended the rights of the Métis.
 Ultimately, he was found guilty, but the jury recommended mercy.
 They feared his execution would bring conflict to French Canada.
-However, Prime Minister John A. Macdonald refused to pardon (forgive) Riel for his actions and he was hung to death on November 16th, 1885.
+However, Prime Minister John A. Macdonald refused to pardon (forgive) Riel for his actions and he was executed on November 16th, 1885.

 Key contributions